Alacant2804/Supermarket/README.md

 4. Start the development server: npm start

 This will run the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open local development server link to view it in the browser.
 The page will reload if you make edits.

 🛠 Technologies Used